Published 21:13 IST, April 28th 2020

 FRANCE

-France outlined a plan Tuesday to open up some shops, farmers' markets, schools, nurseries and small museums starting May 11 — but only if country can keep infections under control.
+France outlined a plan Tuesday to open up some shops, farmers' markets, schools, nurseries and small museums starting May 11 — but only if the country can keep infections under control.

 To ward off a second wave of infections, France will conduct at least 700,000 virus tests a week.
 Everyone taking public transport, taxis or shared car services will be required to wear a mask.
-French government is also working on a virus tracing app, which has raised privacy concerns.
+The French government is also working on a virus tracing app, which has raised privacy concerns.

 SPAIN

-return to work is expected to be staggered, avoiding rush hours on public transport by making shifts flexible.
+The return to work is expected to be staggered, avoiding rush hours on public transport by making shifts flexible.

-A total of 23,822 deaths are attributed to new coronavirus, with more than 210,000 people infected.
+A total of 23,822 deaths are attributed to the new coronavirus, with more than 210,000 people infected.

 ITALY

-Starting May 4, Italians will be able move around a bit more freely within ir regions, including in parks — which have been closed for weeks to ward off a virus that has killed at least 27,000.
+Starting May 4, Italians will be able move around a bit more freely within their regions, including in parks — which have been closed for weeks to ward off a virus that has killed at least 27,000.

 Funerals will be allowed, but Catholic churches will still be barred from holding Mass.

-On May 18, retail shops and museums can reopen, and soccer clubs and or teams can restart training.
+On May 18, retail shops and museums can reopen, and soccer clubs and other teams can restart training.
 Bars and restaurants, beauty salons and barber shops can reopen starting in June.
 Schools remain closed until September.

 GERMANY

 Everyone using public transport or shopping must wear a mask.
-Shops of up to 800 square meters (8,600 square feet) have been permitted to reopen, along with some or businesses like car dealers and bicycle shops.
+Shops of up to 800 square meters (8,600 square feet) have been permitted to reopen, along with some other businesses like car dealers and bicycle shops.

 GREECE